-The ultimate guide to using verbs in your writing, including vivid verb examples and a handy list of over 333 strong verbs!
+The ultimate guide on how to use verbs in your writing, including vivid verb examples and a handy list of over 333 strong verbs!

 And what you have is actually worse.
 It’s still flat, but somehow trying too hard at the same time.
 Like playing canned laughter at your own bad party.

 So let’s pare back and go back to basics.

 Write with nouns and verbs, not with adjectives and adverbs.
 The adjective hasn’t been built that can pull a weak or inaccurate noun out of a tight place.From The Elements of Style by William Strunk Jr. and E.B.
 White

 I believe the road to hell is paved with adverbs, and I will shout it from the rooftops.
 To put it another way, they’re like dandelions.
 If you have one on your lawn, it looks pretty and unique.
 If you fail to root it out, however, you find five the next day… fifty the day after that… and then, my brothers and sisters, your lawn is totally, completely, and profligately covered with dandelions.Stephen King

 So what’s the problem that all these authors are getting riled up about?
 The fix sounds simple enough, and yet we may still find ourselves asking: exactly what are vivid verbs?

 Weak Verb + Adverb Versus Strong Verb

 Take a look at these sentences: